seshyweshyy/seshyweshyy.github.io/README.md

-# make10
+# seshyweshyy's game launcher
-A game where you make 10 from 4 different numbers!
+Make 10: A game where you make 10 from 4 different numbers!
+Game 2: Work in Progress!